Pawel1894/dictionary-web/README.md

  - Caching searched words for 24hours
  - PWA
- - Font switcher with localstorage
+ - Font preferences saving to localStorage
- - Theme switcher with localstorage
+ - Theme preferences saving to localStorage
  - Searching words definitions
- - Default theme mode based on user's ``` prefers-color-scheme ```
+ - Default theme mode based on the user's ``` prefers-color-scheme ```

 ## Built with